libsidplayfp/VICE-testprogs/C64/raminitpattern/readme.txt

 the actual pattern may depend on many things, such as the type of RAM used (organisation, manufacturer, etc) and the main board.

-since a surprising number of program (probably not deliberatly) depend on the "correct" RAM init pattern, it is important to get this right in emulation.
+since a surprising number of programs (probably not deliberatly) depend on the "correct" RAM init pattern, it is important to get this right in emulation.
+(a couple such programs are listed at the end of this document)

 ================================================================================